What Is Feudalism?

 A Growing Warning

 These concerns are no longer limited to people in the technology world.
-In May 2026, Pope Leo XIV published an encyclical warning that AI must not concentrate power in the hands of a few, that algorithmic systems need public oversight, and that a more moral AI is not enough if that morality is decided by a small group.
-Algorism is not a religious framework, but the structural warning is the same.
+In May 2026, Pope Leo XIV published his first encyclical, Magnifica Humanitas, warning that AI must not concentrate power in the hands of a few, that algorithmic systems need public oversight, and that a more moral AI is not enough if that morality is decided by a small group.
+He presented it alongside a co-founder of Anthropic, one of the companies building this technology, a sign that even some of the people building AI share the same warning.
+Algorism is not a religious framework, but the structural warning is similar.

 The One Question That Breaks the Trap